billzhengC/udacity_fullstack/project1_MovieTrailer/README.md

-# [MovieTrailer]
+# MovieTrailer

 MovieTrailer displays my favourite movies and allows the user to see their trailers.
-This is also the first project of my Udacity Full Stack Nanodegree program.
+As a side note, this is also the first project of my Udacity Full Stack Nanodegree program.

 ## Table of contents